abedkhooli/ds2/notes.md

 ### Note/disclaimer:
 this doc is not part of this repo in the logical sense but is being hosted here for now.
 It is currently a set of misc links and notes in no specific structure (well, almost) or purpose or maintenance plan - most resources here are simply 'note to self' items and I am keeping them public.
 Use it if you find it useful.
+Last updated: December 22, 2021

 # ML starter and great Resources
 Online (free) Jupyter Notebooks: https://www.kaggle.com/ https://colab.research.google.com/  https://studiolab.sagemaker.aws/